Holiday Writing Prompt: The 12 Steps of the Turkey Hero's Journey

 The 4 Heroic Steps of Your Pro-turkey-nist Hero's Journey

-While there are twelve total steps in the hero’s journey, we’re going to keep it simple and focus on four fun storytelling steps that Campbell teaches make for great heroic journeys.
+While there are twelve total steps in the hero's journey (check out all 12 steps here!), we’re going to keep it simple and focus on four fun storytelling steps that Campbell teaches to create a great journey.

 Only . . . with a heroic turkey.